 A few simple swaps to keep taco night fun, flexible, and flavor-forward.

 - Tortillas — Homemade always hits different.
-My Homeade Corn Tortillas and Homemade Flour Tortillas recipes both bring that soft, warm, restaurant-quality vibe.
-But truly — use the tortilla you’re excited about.
+My Homemade Corn Tortillas and Homemade Flour Tortillas recipes both work.

 - Cheese — No cotija?
 No problem.
 Queso fresco or feta are fantastic substitutes.
 And if dairy isn’t your thing, skip it entirely — the avocado crema stays silky and delicious on its own.